 Lockwood, true to his word, travels to Wuthering Heights to end his tenancy at the Grange.
-He brings young Catherine a note from Nelly.
-Hareton first appropriates the note, but when Catherine cries, he gives it back to her.
+He brings Cathy a note from Nelly.
+Hareton first appropriates the note, but when Cathy cries, he gives it back to her.
 He has been struggling to learn to read and to acquire an education.
-Meanwhile, Catherine has been starving for books, as Heathcliff confiscated her collection.
-Catherine mocks Hareton’s struggles to learn, angering him, but she admits that she does not want to hinder his education.
+Meanwhile, Cathy has been starving for books, as Heathcliff confiscated her collection.
+Cathy mocks Hareton’s struggles to learn, angering him, but she admits that she does not want to hinder his education.
 Still, Hareton feels humiliated, and he throws his books into the fire.

 “In every cloud, in every tree—filling the air at night, and caught by glimpses in every object by day, I am surrounded with her image!”

 At breakfast the morning after Cathy gives Hareton the book, she and Heathcliff become embroiled in an argument over her inheritance and her relationship with Hareton.
 Heathcliff seizes her and nearly strikes her, but, looking into her face, he suddenly lets her go—apparently having seen something in her eyes that reminds him of her mother.
 Nelly speculates to Lockwood that so many reminders of the dead Catherine seem to have changed Heathcliff.
 In fact, he has confided to Nelly that he no longer has the desire to carry out his revenge on young Cathy and Hareton.

 Summary: Chapter XXXIV